 Get a personalized walkthrough and see what Homebot looks like for your database.

 Homebot is a homeownership platform built for client retention and referrals, with AI seller intelligence on every plan.
-Fello is a database-enrichment and seller-intelligence tool that gates its AI scoring behind a higher tier.
+Fello is a database enrichment and seller-intelligence platform built for large real estate teams, starting at $498/mo.

 Our complete breakdown compares both platforms feature by feature: AI seller scoring, buyer tools, pricing at every tier, and which one fits your team.
 Read it before you decide.

-See the full breakdownLoan officers choose Homebot over Fello for AI seller intelligence included on every plan, predictable pricing, and a co-sponsorship model that turns cost into referral partnerships.
+See the full breakdownLoan officers choose Homebot over Fello for predictive AI on every plan, a price point that leaves room for agent partnerships, and a referral network Fello has no answer for.

-89% accuracy · includedBranded private home search keeps buyers in your portal, the mobile app gives every client a place to check their home value, and affordability calculators sit inside every listing.
+89% accuracy · from $25/moBranded private home search keeps buyers in your portal, the mobile app gives every client a place to check their home value, and affordability calculators sit inside every listing.
 Fello has none of these.
-It has no buyer-side product at all, just seller intelligence and campaigns.
+Fello's iOS app is an agent-facing workspace tool — there is no homeowner-facing mobile experience, and no buyer product at all.

 Get started, load up to 100 clients